In honor of Men’s Health Month, Fertility Centers of Illinois is debunking 11 common nationwide male infertility myths.

 Myth: Age does not affect male fertility.

-A recent study published in the journal Nature has shown that paternal fertility decreases with age.
-The study found a direct link between paternal age and an increased risk of autism and schizophrenia.
+A recent study published in the journal Nature has shown that male fertility decreases with age.
+The study found a direct link between a man’s age and an increased risk of autism and schizophrenia.
 The study also shows that fathers pass on as many as four times more genetic mutations when compared to mothers.
 It is important that men are aware of their age and fertility potential during conception.
 If you plan to delay fatherhood, preserving fertility by freezing sperm is a relatively inexpensive way to “freeze” your fertility in time.
 If you are older and looking to conceive, a semen analysis evaluating shape and motility will provide valuable insight to fertility potential.

 Myth: Only women need to take supplements to improve fertility.